ibm-cloud-docs/cloud-databases/reference-logging.md

 ### HIPAA

-{{site.data.keyword.la_full_notm}} does not currently offer a HIPAA-compliant plan for the service.
-Also, use caution when you configure the platform service logs, since this setting can impact other services that require HIPAA compliance.
+{{site.data.keyword.la_full_notm}} offers a HIPAA-compliant plan for the service.
+Fore more information, please see the {{site.data.keyword.la_full_notm}} documentation on [Provisioning a HIPAA Compliance instance](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision_hipaa).

+Use caution when configuring the platform service logs, since this setting can impact other services that require HIPAA compliance.

 ## Using {{site.data.keyword.la_full_notm}}